-Possession of alcohol or illegal drugs without authority, being under the influence of alcohol or illegal drugs on College District property or property under College District control, or a violation of the applicable prohibitions in applicable law and policies in this manual.
+Possession of alcohol or illegal drugs without authority, being under the influence of alcohol or illegal drugs on College property or property under College control, or a violation of the applicable prohibitions in applicable law and policies in this manual.

-Insubordination or intentional neglect of job duties as illustrated by, but not limited to, sleeping on the job, and failure to perform job duties that result or may result in serious injury to persons or property.
+Intentional neglect of job duties and failure to perform job duties.

-Any criminal act, except a traffic offense, that occurs on College District property or property under College District control.
+Any criminal act, except a traffic offense, that occurs on College District property or property under College control.

-Any act of sexual harassment except an isolated or unintentional act as described in DIA(REGULATION).
+Any violation of the College’s sexual misconduct policy in DIAA (LOCAL).

 Any violation of the computer use policy in CR(LOCAL).

-DISCLAIMER
+Requests for termination shall be reviewed and considered by the Human Resources-Employee Relations Director or a designee; the College’s legal counsel; and the Chief Human Resources Officer, in accordance with applicable College policies and procedures.
+Once a decision is made regarding a request for termination, the supervisor will be contacted and, if appropriate, a termination notification meeting will be scheduled.

-The provisions of this administrative regulation or any procedures, rules, or forms promulgated by the College District’s director of human resources to implement this system are not intended to create a contract of employment or property interest in employment on behalf of professional support staff nor are such documents a contract of employment.
-Professional support staff shall serve at will and are not employed for any specific length of time.
+The provisions of this administrative regulation or any procedures, rules, or forms promulgated by the College’s Chief Human Resources Officer to implement this system are not intended to create a contract of employment or property interest in employment on behalf of staff nor are such documents a contract of employment.
+Staff shall serve at will and are not employed for any specific length of time.

 EXIT INTERVIEWS

-An exit interview may be held with all employees prior to their leaving employment with the College District.
+An exit interview may be held with all employees prior to their leaving employment with the College.